 The Fire Marshal's Office is comprised of the Chief for administrative oversight, and a full time Fire Marshal.
 The office of the Fire Marshal has numerous duties to include Fire Prevention, Code Enforcement/Inspections, Fire Investigation and Arson Investigation.

-The Fire Marshal in charge of Arson Investigation is a peace officer (police officer) and the Snyder Fire Department is a stand-alone law enforcement agency.
+The Fire Marshal is in charge of Arson Investigation and is a peace officer (police officer) and the Snyder Fire Department is a stand-alone law enforcement agency.
 Fires can be investigated by all certified fire investigators on the department, including the Chief.
 However, arson is a crime, and must be investigated by a peace officer, who can process these cases including making arrests if necessary for arson offenses.
 The Fire Marshal will work directly with the District Attorney when pursuing prosecution for arson related offenses.